 We exist to build relationships and impact lives for Jesus Christ.
 Jesus was incredibly relational, he cared deeply for people and spent time investing in their lives.
-We want every camper, volunteer, and staff member that comes to our camp to feel at home, to be individually known, and to grow deeper in love with their God.
+We want every camper, volunteer, and staff member that comes to Heartland to feel at home, to be individually known, and to grow deeper in love with their God.

 This will be a summer unlike any other, it won't be perfect or easy, but it will be worth it.
-Overcoming challenges through leaning on a community of 80 like-minded staff and the persistent grace of our God leads to deep joy, belonging, and love.
+Overcoming challenges through leaning on a community of 100 staff and the persistent grace of our God leads to deep joy, belonging, and love.
 This summer you will find s'mores, games, late night adventures, worship, community, and a love that never fails.
 You will find God's Kingdom come to Earth.